olliethedev/amplify-graphql-typesense-transformer/README.md

 Enhance your Amplify API with serverless search capabilities using the Typesense transformer.

 ## Overview
-The Amplify GraphQL Typesense Transformer allows you to seamlessly integrate Typesense, a modern, open-source search engine designed with cutting-edge algorithms and machine learning, into your Amplify API.
+The Amplify GraphQL Typesense Transformer allows you to seamlessly integrate Typesense, a modern, open-source search engine designed with cutting-edge algorithms and machine learning, into your AWS Amplify API.
 It offers a privacy-friendly approach and is optimized for the latest hardware capabilities.

 ## Getting Started